lbormann/darts-pixelit/README.md

 *`-TP / --templates_path`*

-Setup an absolute path where your json-templates are located.
+Setup an absolute path where your templates (*.json) are located.
 Make sure the given path doesn't reside inside main-directory (autodarts-caller).

 *`-BRI / --effect_brightness`*

 Brightness for PIXELIT-effects.
 You can choose a value between '1' and '255'.
-By default this is 10.
+By default this is 20.

 *`-HFO / --high_finish_on`*